e-hengirmen/Huffman-Coding/README.md

 # Huffman_Coding
-A C++ compression program based on Huffman's lossless compression algorithm and its decompressor
+My C++ compression program based on Huffman's lossless compression algorithm and its decompressor.

 **Compression and Decompression codes are ready, but they are only tested in Linux based operating systems.
 Use it at your discretion.**

-## How do I use it?
+## How does one use it?

 1. Run below script using your favourate shell:
 ```